Compare Flexible ISAs

 How much can I withdraw from a flexible ISA?

-You can withdraw as much as you like from a flexible ISA.
-However, only your current tax year’s ISA subscriptions are flexible and so this aspect is capped at £20,000.
+You can withdraw as much as you like from a flexible ISA, either from your current year subscription or previous years.

 What are the different types of Flexible ISAs?

-Flexible ISAs come in the form of Stocks and Shares ISAs and Cash ISAs – which one you choose to invest in depends on your personal investment preferences and circumstances.
+Flexible ISAs come in the form of Stocks and Shares ISAs and Cash ISAs.
+The one you choose to invest in depends on your personal investment preferences and circumstances.
+Let’s take a look at both options in more detail:

 Who provides flexible ISAs?